-Election is taken instead of the Winchester Entrance Exam.
+Election is taken instead of the Winchester Entrance exam.
 It is a unique and academically-challenging selection process involving both written examinations and interviews.
 Election typically takes place at the school over three days in the April or May of Year 8.

 Those boys who are successful at Election are awarded either:

 Unlike Bursaries, an Academic Scholarship, Exhibition or Headmaster’s Nomination does not automatically carry a remission of school fees.
-Further information on bursary support.

 The following examples of Election papers from recent years are provided to give prospective pupils an idea of what to expect when they sit the exams.

 This year’s Recita was a blended affair with some of the performers reciting remotely.
 Nevertheless, the socially-distanced audience enjoyed a wonderful evening of stunning poetry, which ranged from the comic to the musical to the profound.

 8th November 2020